How does Oil affect the Environment?

 It is causing the global temperature of the Earth to rise.

-This rise in temperature affects the climate all over the planet in
+This rise in temperature can affect the climate all over the

 wetter atmosphere.